 Pete was definitely an unhappy camper.
-The Prius was different enough that he had problems with lots of little things including how to get the key out of the ignition, enabling the alarm, opening the rear access without setting off the alarm, and an easier way to turn the alarm off.
+The Prius was different enough that he had problems with lots of little things including how to get the key out of the ignition, enabling the alarm, opening the rear access without setting off the alarm, and how to turn off the alarm.
 Then it started to rain and he couldn’t find the switch to turn on the wipers.
 He had to exit the freeway and ask a gas station attendant who showed him the control.
 Fortunately, he was a nice kid and he didn’t make any nasty remarks about Pete’s lack of knowledge about his Prius.

-He’d wanted to find a cheap place to get a night’s sleep, but the drive west from Tracy led him into expensive bedroom communities and he kept going until he got to Oakland.
+He’d wanted to find a cheap place to get a night’s sleep, but the drive west from Tracy led him into expensive suburbs and he kept going until he got to Oakland.
 Pete didn’t like Oakland; there were too many gangs with members who might recognize him.
 He didn’t want to drive to San Bruno; the cops would be on the lookout for him.
 It didn’t occur to him that they wouldn’t know about the Prius, but then Pete usually didn’t think about details like that.
 He ended up driving over sixty miles south to Morgan Hill.
-He figured no one would recognize him in that town.
+He figured no one would recognize him in that town since he’d never been there before.
 He found a cheap motel that he could afford.
 He seemed oblivious that he had over twenty-two thousand dollars in cash on him.
 When he registered he used the Escalade’s license plate number in case the cops came sniffing around.
 Of course, the clerk never checked.

 Pete was taking a vacation of sorts.
 He didn’t do much more than some of his favorite things: buying junk food and beer, then spending most of his time watching TV, eating, drinking, and sleeping.
 He’d figured he’d have lots of time to plan what he needed to do next, which was how to find that little shit Jado.
 For now he needed a break and some relaxation.